ed. note: this story was originally published on artsmeme Oct 21, 2018

 It sounds counter-intuitive, but intertwined with the work’s political themes is a celebration of the four elements, Earth, Water, Fire and Air, inviting us to get grounded in nature. joyUS justUS also features a radical approach to the creative process and a movement vocabulary that mixes salsa, Afro-Cuban, street and contemporary dance.

-Alvaraz, who holds an MFA degree from UCLA, developed joyUS justUS as 2018 USC Kaufman New Movement Residency Artist, where it had its world premiere September 13 at the campus’s Bovard Auditorium.
-On Saturday November 10, it will again be performed at the Carpenter Performing Arts Center in Long Beach for one night only.
+Alvaraz, who holds an MFA degree from UCLA, developed joyUS justUS as 2018 USC Kaufman New Movement Residency Artist, where it had its world premiere at the campus’s Bovard Auditorium.
+Last November, it was performed at the Carpenter Performing Arts Center.
+In January, it’s on view, for two nights, at The Wallis (Jan 17/18).

 Alvarez, a Cuban American, was born to be political.
 Both her parents were union organizers in the South, where she grew up, and her UCLA master’s thesis explored salsa as a language of resistance within the US immigration battle.
 She founded Contra-Tiempo in 2005 and the company’s first performances were in towns along the U.S.-Mexico border.
 Alvarez wants the company to be a catalyst of change and to promote ideas of community, love, compassion and joy.
 Especially joy.
 How many dance companies have “Radical Joy Advisors”?
 Contra-Tiempo has two of them: Shamell Bell and Carlos Leon.